Muhtasim-Rasheed/JSONseq-Esolang/README.md

 # JSONseq

 JSONseq is an esolang where instructions are, well, JSON objects.
-Wiki: in progress
+Wiki: https://esolangs.org/wiki/JSONseq